Risk Management

 Work environment risks |

-Health and safety | Risks in the area of health and safety are managed via the Safety@Work program, refer to page 128.
+Health and safety | Risks in the area of health and safety are managed via the Safety@Work program.
 Issues concerning employees are otherwise monitored as part of compliance with laws and codes and diversity & inclusion. |

 Products in environments with elevated risk levels |